Connecting Multiple Water Tanks

 Same sized tanks

-Both tanks in this image are the same height, so only a simple connection is required.
-Water flows into the first tank which has a matching overflow connection.
-You can choose to tap from either tank because the water level will continually equalise between both tanks.
+The water tanks being connected in this image are the same height.
+Water flows into the first tank which has an overflow that at least matches the incoming water flow.
+You can choose to tap from either tank because the water level will automatically equalise between both tanks.